 Noting cats descend from ancient desert animals, a significant effort for a domestic breed to thrive in anything but a climate that is on the toasty side needs extending.
 They boast a body temperature of over 100 degrees Fahrenheit (ca. 38 °C), meaning that these temperature-sensitive creatures who inhabit colder regions need to find ways to compensate to keep themselves from being cold.
 Some species tout fluffy, thick coats, but for the most part, kitties rely on heating sources, including their owners, to keep up to temperature.
 Follow https://www.wikihow.com/Give-Your-Cat-Cozy-Sleeping-Spaces to learn how to make your cat cozy at home.

 Parenting a pet is a full time job!
 Pets, be it feathered, furry or scaled are the most important part of any pet parent's life.
 Being a pet parent is ensuring to do what is best for your pets.
+You need to know some health tips to make your pet happy.
 Pets at any age group, be it senior or junior pets, require a great amount of care for them to live a healthy and happy life.

 From proper nutrition and preventative medications to pet grooming and mental stimulation there is a lot that is required to ensure that the pet is leading a healthy life.